 If you are a young couple, consider a move in with friends or family that have a basement (that can be converted into living quarters) that can be rented affordability or be bartered in exchange for household chores and yardwork.

-If you are a home owner or renting a larger property, consider renting your ‘space’ as a parking for a monthly fee or a larger property space to those with seasonal vehicles such snowmobiles, motorhomes, and boats.
+If you are a homeowner or renting a larger property, consider renting your ‘space’ as parking for a monthly fee or a larger property space to those with seasonal vehicles such as snowmobiles, motorhomes, and boats.

 4. Use Short Term Rental Services.

 Live in a location that is desirable by tourists or business visitors to the city?
-I personally know of a single person small business in Vancouver that raised their start-up capital by first renting an associates unused dining room to live in, while using AirBnB and VBRO to rent their apartment to create an extra $300/day income while working full-time and using free library space in the evenings to work-on their new company.
+I personally know of a single person small business in Vancouver that raised their start-up capital by first renting an associate’s unused dining room to live in, while using AirBnB and VBRO to rent their apartment to create an extra $300/day income while working full-time and using free library space in the evenings to work on their new company.
 A great booster to add to your budget.

-5. Participate in Paid Focus Groups and Paid Study’s.
+5. Participate in Paid Focus Groups and Paid Studies.

 Craigslist is a haven for businesses and post-secondary institutions looking for consumers to partake in ‘focus groups’ or the longer time commitment of the ‘paid study’ research.